citp/privacy-policy-historical/n/na/nat/nature.com.md

 We have activated the IP-anonymisation within the Google Analytics service, and your IP address will be truncated within the area of member states of the European Union or other parties to the Agreement on the European Economic Area.
 Only in exceptional cases the whole IP address will be first transferred to a Google server in the USA and truncated there.
 The IP-address your browser conveys within the scope of Google Analytics will not be associated with any other data held by Google.

+The legal basis for the data transfer is Art.
+28 GDPR in conjunction with the data processing agreement.

 You may refuse the use of cookies by selecting the appropriate settings on your browser; however please note that if you do this you may not be able to use the full functionality of this website.
 In addition to that you may prevent the collection of the information generated by the cookie about your use of the website (including you IP address) and the processing of this data by Google if you download and install the browser plug-in available at the following link: <http://tools.google.com/dlpage/gaoptout>

 **Webtrekk**

 We use Webtrekk, a web analytics service provided by Webtrekk GmbH, Robert-Koch-Platz 4, D-10115 Berlin (“Webtrekk”).
 We use Webtrekk services to collect and use statistical data on the use of our website to optimise our offering.
 In addition to cookies, Webtrekk also uses pixels (small gif files incorporated into the website).

-_Webtrekk places the following types of cookies on your computer:_
+_Webtrekk places the following types of cookies on your computer:
-_\- last click (used for session timeout; lasts one session)_
+\- last click (used for session timeout; lasts one session)
-_\- “session cookie” (used for session identification; lasts one session)_
+\- “session cookie” (used for session identification; lasts one session)_

-_The following information is collected through the use of pixels:_
+_The following information is collected through the use of pixels:
-_\- request (file name of the requested file)_
+\- request (file name of the requested file)
-_\- browser type/version (e.g. Internet Explorer 9.0)_
+\- browser type/version (e.g. Internet Explorer 9.0)
-_\- browser language (e.g. German)_
+\- browser language (e.g. German)
-_\- the operating system used (e.g. Windows 7)_
+\- the operating system used (e.g. Windows 7)
-_\- JavaScript enabled_
+\- JavaScript enabled
-_\- Java on/off_
+\- Java on/off
-_\- cookies on/off_
+\- cookies on/off
-_\- the referrer URL_
+\- the referrer URL
-_\- IP address (will be anonymised immediately and deleted after processing)_
+\- IP address (will be anonymised immediately and deleted after processing)
-_\- the time you access the site_
+\- the time you access the site
-_\- clicks_
+\- clicks
-_\- product parameters (e.g. the ID of the product/subscription authorising you to access the site)_
+\- product parameters (e.g. the ID of the product/subscription authorising you to access the site)_

 This allows us to organise content into categories like “most read”, thereby making the website more comfortable to use.
 Moreover, the statistical information obtained about browser types and operating systems allows us to optimise our web design.

 Webtrekk stores IP addresses only anonymously (in shortened form) and uses them only for session identification and geo-localisation.
 After that, IP addresses are immediately deleted.
 The information collected through Webtrekk will not be used to identify you personally unless you have specifically given us your consent.
+Webtrekk processes your data on our behalf.
+The legal basis is Art.
+28 GDPR in conjunction with the data processing agreement.

 You may object at any time to the collection of the data referred to above, and opt out of any future processing of such data by Webtrekk, by placing the opt-out cookie available at the following link on your computer:

 <https://www.webtrekk.com/en/index/opt-out-webtrekk/>

 You will then continue to be excluded from web tracking until the cookie is deleted.
 The cookie is set for the named domain, per browser and computer.
 Therefore, if you visit our website, for instance, from home and from work or using different browsers, you have to place the cookie for each computer and browser separately.

 For more information about privacy policies and Webtrekk, please refer to the Webtrekk website: <https://www.webtrekk.com/en/why-webtrekk/data-protection/>

 **Webtrends**